-The application area is located on the south shore of middle Killary Harbour, Co.
+The application area is located in sheltered waters within Killary Harbour, Co.
 Galway.
 Aquaculture activity in the harbour has been in existence for many years which indicates that the hydrodynamic regime is suitable for this type of aquaculture.
 However, Killary Harbour has issues with existing sites relating to stocking levels, lack of growth and seed availability.